Pier 39 is on San Francisco’s northern waterfront at the Fisherman’s Wharf.

 Catch a free show at the Center Stage, just near the carousel.
 See magicians, clowns and other performers, most certain to delight your kids.

-Jump up to twenty-feet in the air on a bungee trampoline, and peer up over the crowds at the Pier 39.
-Fine for kids as long as they meet minimum height requirements.
+Jump twenty-feet high on a bungee trampoline, and peer up over the crowds at the Pier 39.
+It's fine for kids as long as they meet minimum height requirements.

-Soar above San Francisco’s most famous sights on The Flyer theater, with motion seats to simulate the sensation of flying.
-Soar above the Golden Gate Bridge, Coit Tower, Muir Woods and Pier 39.
+Soar above San Francisco’s most famous sights on The Flyer theater, with cool motion seats to simulate the sensation of flying.
+Soar above the Golden Gate Bridge, Coit Tower, Muir Woods and Pier 39!

 10. Visit the 7D Experience Theater